datadesk/django-for-data-analysis-nicar-2016/README.md

 The city provides two CSVs of data -- one for open cases and another for closed.
 This command creates a Complaint record for every row in our two csvs.
 Note that instead of saving every individual record as it's loaded, we use Django's bulk_create method to create them in batches of 500.
 This saves time because we're not hitting the database for every row in the CSV.

 ## What are we looking at here?
 Exploring the data ##
-We can use basic Django commands to get a feel of the data we're looking at.
+We can use our shell to explore the data with Django's query sets.

 ```bash
 $ python manage.py shell